Praeee/JetpackComposeApp/README.md

 ## Instructions for Running the Project

-1. Clone the repository from [GitHub link or other source].
+1. Clone the repository from [[GitHub link or other source]](https://github.com/Praeee/JetpackComposeApp/tree/feature/news_page).
 2. Open the project in Android Studio.
 3. Build and run the project on an emulator or physical device.
-4. [Any additional steps if necessary]

 ## Contact